Security, Engineering, Research

 I started as an IC on a team that does full stack web development.
 My projects included planning and executing a nearly complete rewrite of the Databricks frontend to move from Backbone and Underscore templates to React, as well as significant work on the web serving tier (Scala + Jetty).
 I have also contributed to frontend engineering code quality and stability by introducing a unit testing framework for JS and building a JS build pipeline.
 Along the way I have also worked closely with other teams at Databricks for compliance and security purposes.

 In January of 2015, I took responsibility for the team as an engineering tead lead and managed the team for about a year as it grew to 11 people.
 The focus for the team continued to be on web engineering and in particular user facing features.
 Once the team had grown, I divided the team into two and continued to manage the user-facing and frontend focused half.

-In March, 2016 I changed roles and am now the team lead for the internal tools and infrastructure engineering team.
+In March, 2016 I changed roles and became the team lead for the internal tools and infrastructure engineering team.
 The focus of the team is on build, test, and release stability.
-I am currently hiring engineers to build tools that improve all aspects of engineering productivity.
+The team's goal was to improve all aspects of engineering productivity.

 Studying Bulk Account Creation